 Section 44-45: To authorise the provision of financial assistance for subscription of securities and loans or other financial assistance to directors, provided certain conditions are met.
-The Amendment Bill proposes to amend Section 45 to exclude the provisions thereof from applying to the giving of financial assistance by a holding company to its subsidiary.
+The Amendment Act amends Section 45 to exclude the provisions thereof from applying to the giving of financial assistance by a holding company to its subsidiary.